Program overview

 Service work is the compulsory, or non-compulsory, performance of any clinical or autopsy duties during scheduled clinical rotations without direct preceptor supervision.

-While enrolled in the second year of the Pathologists' Assistant program students are prohibited from performing service work for compensation, or substituting for (uncompensated) any regular qualified staff employee at the clinical Institution.
+While enrolled in the second and/or third year of the Pathologists' Assistant program students are prohibited from performing service work for compensation, or substituting for (uncompensated) any regular qualified staff employee at the clinical Institution.
 At each clinical affiliate site, students shall perform duties, and demonstrate procedural competencies, as established by the given clinical rotation objectives and under the supervision of a qualified clinical preceptor.

 Should the student be a paid employee of the clinical institution prior to the beginning of the second year of the Pathologists' Assistant program, the role onto which the student is contracted for, should not be practiced during the scheduled rotation hours.